Test and grouped cases (including COVID-19 BII cases)

 The Commercial Court seeks to actively manage suitable sets of cases either via a test case or a sub-list of cases where linked cases can be managed together.
 Input from parties who consider that they have a case suitable for such treatment is welcomed.

 COVID-19 BII cases

 Following the FCA test case (FCA v Arch EWHC Comm 2448, UKSC 1) the Court is seeking to monitor other COVID-19 Business Interruption cases under a sub-list directed by Butcher J (with Cockerill J’s support).

-It is currently aware of eight live cases in that category.
-One of the cases previously being managed as part of this list (Parkdean Resorts v Axis, CL-2020-000469) has settled.
-The court will not ordinarily publish details of the commencement or progress of such cases until there has been a public hearing in each case.
+It is currently aware of ten live cases in that category.
+The Court will not ordinarily publish details of the commencement or progress of such cases until there has been a public hearing in each case.

 In Corbin & King v Axa, CL-2021-000235 (solicitors Edwin Coe LLP for the Claimants, DAC Beachcroft for the Defendant) an expedited trial took place at the end of January 2022.
 The main issues included how a Non Damage Denial of Access cover is to be given effect to in light of the decision of the Supreme Court in the FCA test case.
 Judgment was handed down on 25 February 2022 ( EWHC 409 (Comm)).
 Permission to appeal to the Court of Appeal was granted but no appeal will be pursued.